Tara (mountain)

 Tara (Тара, /sh/) is a mountain in western Serbia.
 It is part of the Dinaric Alps and stands at 1,000 to 1,590 m above sea level.
 The mountain's slopes are clad in dense forests with numerous high-elevation clearings and meadows, steep cliffs, deep ravines carved by the nearby Drina River, and many karst caves.
-The mountain is a popular tourist centre.
+The mountain is an extremely popular tourist centre.
 Tara National Park encompasses a large part of the mountain.
 The highest peak is Zborište, at 1,544 m.

 National park

 Initial attempts at protecting parts of the mountain occurred in the 19th century.
 Soon after Serbia's Institute for the Nature Protection was founded in 1948, six reserves were declared on the mountain in 1950.
 They were followed by an additional three in the 1960s and the 1970s.
 Tara National Park was established in July 1981.
 It encompasses Tara and part of the Zvijezda mountain, in a large bend of the Drina River.
 The area of the park originally was 191.75 km2 with altitudes varying from 250 to 1,591 m above sea level.
 On 5 October 2015, the National Assembly of Serbia adopted the new law of national parks which enlarged Tara National Park to 249.92 km2, by adding to it the protected area of "Zaovine Landscape of Outstanding Features".
 The park's management office is located in nearby Bajina Bašta.
 The protective zone of the park, which encircles it, is much larger and spreads over the area of 376 km2.